Gum Disease Treatment

 What happens after treatment?

-After you have had treatment for gum disease, you may have some pain, sensitivity and minor bleeding of the gums for a few days after the treatment.
-Pain relieving medication and an antiseptic mouth rinse will be prescribed for you after scaling and root planing.
-Good oral hygiene practices should be followed after treatment.
+After you have had treatment for gum disease, you may experience some pain, sensitivity, and minor bleeding of the gums for a few days.
+Using pain-relieving medication and an antibacterial mouth rinse can help you feel more comfortable and supported during recovery.
+Following good oral hygiene practices will also promote healing and help you feel confident in our care.

 Going forward